 - MNR has an operational database of all licenced wells in Ontario within the Ontario Petroleum Data System (OPDS).
 All new wells and well information, with the exception of production information, are entered into OPDS.
 The Library, in conjunction with MNR, has populated the database with old well information and files. - On a county-by-county basis, the Library has been harmonizing the data between MNR's source well files and the Library's public access files, and at the same time verifying data in OPDS.
-Once a county has been reviewed, staff have been checking and realigning well location data.
-In late 2008 as we did in 2007 the Ministry of Natural Resources entered into a service contract with the Library to accelerate the slow pace of data editing.
-This has allowed the Library to hire and train a new data editing staff member with completion of primary data editing in late 2008. - Sale of value-added subsurface data from OPDS by the Library began in 2003 and will continue through 2009.
+Once a county has been reviewed, staff have been checking and realigning well location data. - Sale of value-added subsurface data from OPDS by the Library began in 2003 and will continue through 2010.
 Data consist of geological formation tops, logging records, and oil/gas/water interval records. - A data sharing agreement has been signed between the MNR Information Access Section and the Ontario Oil Gas and Salt Resources Corporation.
 The agreement allows Corporate Members of the Oil, Gas and Salt Resources Library to use MNR Digital Base Maps.